-Ruth Lee Verna Brewer Zimmerla, 91, of Cumberland, passed away on Monday, Dec.
-9, 2013 at the Western Maryland Regional Medical Center.
+Louis Joseph Arnone, Sr., 83, of Cumberland, passed away on March 8, 2014 at the Western Maryland Regional Medical Center.

-Richard L. Ruckman Sr., 73, of Wiley Ford, passed away on Monday, Dec.
-9, 2013 at the Western Maryland Regional Medical Center.
+Ronald Eugene Hampton Sr., 69, of Bedford, passed away Friday, March 7, 2014, at the Western Maryland Regional Medical Center.